Freedom of Information Requests

 We will review the information for completeness and privacy concerns.
 If there is information that we cannot provide, we will remove that information from the document and mark it with the relevant section(s) of the Act to explain why it has been withheld.

-Your formal request may be subject to fees.
-These fees are listed in Schedule K of the Surrey Fee-Setting Bylaw.
+Your formal request may be subject to the fees listed in Schedule A of the Surrey Freedom of Information Bylaw No. 13662.
 We will provide you with an estimate if it appears that your request may result in fees.

 We prepare your information release and send it to you by email secured link (preferred), mail, or advise you that it is ready to be picked up.